symphonycms/members/README.markdown

 for either extension to evaluate them for your situation.
 All bugs relating to those extensions should be reported to the respective extension, not the Members extension.

-Please note that the Member's custom events can have their Email Template preferences selected on the System > Preferences page.